tumblr/Spectacles/README.md

 A tiny library for parsing JSON podspecs.

-This only exposes a very small subset of podspec properties at the moment (name, version, etc.), but could theoretically be expanded to include everything in the [specification](http://guides.cocoapods.org/syntax/podspec.html).
+This only exposes a subset of podspec properties at the moment but could theoretically be expanded to include everything in the [specification](http://guides.cocoapods.org/syntax/podspec.html).

 ## Usage